“For me, architecture and design are the ultimate expressions of our humanity. They represent how we see the world and how we navigate the world.”

 - Communicate.
-Keep your workforce informed about progress and next steps throughout the project.
+Keep your workforce informed about progress and next steps throughout the project

 Each generation leaves its own mark on the workplace.
-With millennials accounting for over a third of the current workforce and leading some of the most important innovations in business, it’s important to understand how they prefer to work and create environments that will attract them to your company.
+With millennials and Gen Zers accounting for over one-third of the current workforce and leading some of the most important innovations in business, it’s important to understand how they prefer to work and create environments that will attract them to your company.